ii14/neorepl.nvim/README.md

 buffer.

 A new REPL instance can be also spawned with `require'nrepl'.new{}`.
-Example function that mimics vim's cmdwin or exmode (this mapping is included, although it probably will get removed):
+Example function that mimics vim's cmdwin or exmode:
 ```vim
 function! s:cmdwin() abort
   " get current buffer and window